simosavonen/ice-cream-inventory/README.md

-# ice-cream-inventory
+# Ice Cream Inventory

-A monst necessary app for your cold delights.
+A mont necessary app for your cold delights.

 Running at https://ice-cream-inventory.surge.sh/

-A single page app for keeping track of your fridge contents.
-Implements basic CRUD functionality and displays a donut chart for the amounts.
+A Single-Page application for keeping track of your fridge contents.
+Implements basic CRUD functionality and displays a donut chart for the litre amounts.

 ### Instructions

 - clone or download the repo
-- run `npm install`
+- `npm install`

 ### To-Do